edmundmiller/edmundmiller.dev/content/posts/emacs-email.md

 ## Introduction

 Like most people these days I have quite a few email addresses, personal, old personal email, and school.
-In the past I&rsquo;ve tried using Emacs to manage all of these in one place.
-However, when I added a work email account into the mix that didn&rsquo;t have `IMAP` enabled it was finally enough to make me go back to using the web clients.
+In the past I've tried using Emacs to manage all of these in one place.
+However, when I added a work email account into the mix that didn't have `IMAP` enabled it was finally enough to make me go back to using the web clients.

 Recently I started to get the itch to bring the config into my [dotfiles](https://github.com/Emiller88/dotfiles/tree/master/shell/notmuch),